Antonio de Oyarzabal: Early life

-Antonio was born 12 October 1935.
+Antonio was born on 12 October 1935.
 Antonio's father, Ignacio de Oyarzabal, was a diplomat and his parents were killed during World War II when a train they were traveling in was hit by a German bomb.
 His family is of Basque origin, and his uncle was Fernando Marchesi.

 He attended Institut Le Rosey in Rolle, Switzerland followed by the University of Madrid Law School.
 He later studied at the Diplomatic School in Madrid and took advanced language studies in Tours and Grenoble in France and Brighton in England.

 Career

 After graduating from Diplomatic School in Madrid, he became the third secretary to the Spanish Foreign Office in 1961.

 From 1961 to 1970, he served in the Cabinet of the Minister of Foreign Affairs.
 From 1970 to 1974, he was Secretary of the Embassy of Spain in London.
 From 1974 to 1976, he served in the cabinet of the José Maldonado González, the last president of the Spanish Republican government in Exile.

-From January to July 1977, he served as the Governor of Tenerife, the largest and most populated island of the seven Canary Islands, and was the civil governor of Gipuzkoa from 1977 to 1979.
+From January to July 1977, he served as the governor of Tenerife, the largest and most populated island of the seven Canary Islands, and was the civil governor of Gipuzkoa from 1977 to 1979.

 From 1979 to 1981, he was director general of the Diplomatic Information Office and the director general of International Technical Cooperation from 1985 to 1989.